marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/05/4
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/05/13

-> Important: This project is in a pre-alpha state and the Jupyter notebooks are not yet ready.
+> Important: This project is in a pre-alpha state and the Jupyter notebooks are not yet ready (unless otherwise indicated).
 Please be patient, they will be available soon.

 ## What is this?